juandhv/irohms_robots_tests/tests_pepper/README.md

 Start moving the robot around using this terminal and the map will start appearing in the RViz window.

-Once all the mapping procedure is finished or it is desired to save the map, open a new terminal and run the following command without closing the simulation:
+Once all the mapping procedure is finished or it is desired to save the map, open a new terminal in a specific directory and run the following command without closing the simulation:

 ```bash
 rosrun map_server map_saver -f {map_name}